 Yuba County Jail is about one hour north of Sacramento and has very limited visiting hours.

-2 documented deaths.
-1 was a suicide of mentally ill detainee.
-This detention center was sued in 2016 after lawyers discovered 41 suicide attempts at the center that occured within 2 years.
+1 documented deaths; tt was a suicide of mentally ill detainee.
+This detention center was sued in 2016 after lawyers discovered 41 suicide attempts at the center that occurred within 2 years.

 The county has been under court order to improve the jail’s conditions for 38 years, and ICE auditors have found problems at the jail in the past.